 Pan Pacific Park

-Americafest at the Rose Bowl is an explosive celebration of all things red, white and blue—from the classic American food, to the live music (Kenny G performs this year), to the world-renowned fireworks display.
-The Rose Bowl will open at 2pm Independence Day, at which time access to a goldmine of inflatable rides, games and crafts will be available for kid-friendly fun.
+Americafest at the Rose Bowl is an explosive celebration of all things red, white and blue—from the classic American food, to a motorcycle stunt show, to the world-renowned fireworks display.
+The fireworks won't shoot off until 9pm, but the Rose Bowl will open at 2pm Independence Day, at which time access to a goldmine of inflatable rides, games and crafts will be available for kid-friendly fun.
 Parking for the event will cost $20, but you can make it worth your while with an afternoon of tailgaiting outside the stadium.
-Americafest tickets go for $13 and kids under 7 get in gratis.
+Americafest tickets go for $13 and kids under 5 get in gratis.
 Military with active ID can receive up to four free tickets, so take advantage if you're eligible.
 USA!
 USA!

 Studio City Fourth of July Fireworks Festival

-Studio City's annual Fourth of July spectacular returns to the sprawling CBS Studio Center (4024 Radford Ave).
-The event features live music—this year's headliners are a Beach Boys tribute band—in addition to a car show, local business expo and kid-friendly activities.
+Studio City's annual 4th of July spectacular returns to the sprawling CBS Studio Center (4024 Radford Ave).
+The event features live music in addition to a car show, local business expo and kid-friendly activities.
 Pack your own picnic or load up on summer eats and cold brews when you arrive.
-In addition your regular admission (visit the website to reserve), you can purchase Kids Fun Zone wristbands or VIP tickets for food and alcohol tastings, roof access and more.
+In addition your regular admission, you can purchase Kids Fun Zone wristbands or VIP tickets for food and alcohol tastings, roof access and more.
 The night will culminate with a dazzling fireworks show, after which you can return to your car (parked for free on Radford Ave), feeling satisfied that you did Independence Day right.

 LA's best parks, beaches and hikes